Skip to content

 The bell icon automatically appears in your Avo navbar when the gem is installed.
 It shows:

-• A bell icon with an unread count badge (hidden when all notifications are read)
+• A bell icon with an unread count badge (hidden when the inbox has no unread notifications)

-• A dropdown panel with the most recent notifications (limited by dropdown_limit)
+• A dropdown panel with the most recent inbox notifications (limited by dropdown_limit)

 • A "Mark all as read" link when there are unread notifications